DominikCLK/DominikCLK/README.md

 - 📊 Continuous Integration/Deployment (GitHub Actions, Azure Pipelines)
 - 🐛 Bug Hunting and Tracking
 - 🌐 Ability to test and validate APIs using tools like Postman
-- 💻 Understanding of test design techniques to create effective and comprehensive test cases.
+- 💻 Understanding of test design techniques to create effective and comprehensive test cases
 - 📊 Performance tests using JMeter
 - 🤖 Mobile app testing
+- 🧪 I contribute to the agile environment by collaborating with cross-functional teams (scrum)
 - 🌟 English B1/B2

 ## Technologies